-AGRICULTURE ADVOCACY
+AGRICULTURE ADVOCACY & COMMUNITY INVOLVEMENT

-We are an active supporter and sponsor of organizations that promote agriculture education, support public policy interests, and advocate for the industries we serve.
-Several of our employees participate in area cattlemen, cattle women, and growers associations as well as various other industry and advocacy focused clubs and committees.
+Premier Farm Credit is an active supporter and sponsor of organizations that promote agriculture education, support public policy interests, and advocate for the industries we serve.
+Our employees participate in area cattlemen, cattle women, and growers associations as well as various other industry and advocacy focused clubs and committees.